 How Long Should The BIOS Update Take?

 The BIOS update should take less than ten minutes to complete.

 It usually takes just a few minutes to complete flashing.

 However, I recommend waiting up to 30 minutes before trying to fix anything.

-By following the steps outlined in this guide, your computer will be up and running in no time.
+As long as your motherboard supports BIOS Flashback, following the steps outlined in this guide, your computer will be up and running in no time.